ToluGIT/DLP-AWS-lambda/README.md

  * You can upload them directly to the root directory of the bucket or organize them into a subdirectory if you prefer.

-An additional bucket is created to store the PII object upon detection by Macie, and an extra layer of encryption can be added such as:
+An additional bucket is created to store the PII object upon detection by Macie, and an extra layer of encryption can be added, such as:

  * Server-side encryption with Amazon S3 managed keys (SSE-S3) - The default encryption uses AES-256 encryption
  * Server-side encryption with AWS Key Management Service keys (SSE-KMS) - AWS KMS-managed keys